 self and group expression.

-Music: Our music program is offered to all full-day students in grades PreK – 5.
+Music: We believe music is CORE to fully educating the person; therefore, all students receive concentrated music instruction for 30 minutes, 3 days per week.
 Primarily utilizing the Kodály concept, elements of the Music Curriculum include, but are not limited to the following topics: Theory (Reading & Writing), History & Geography, Vocal Development.
 The ASA music program is committed to developing the whole musician through training the Ear, Mind, Hand & Heart and supports this by offering music three days a week to our students.
-Click here to learn more about our Music Program.

 Music Informances: Each year our students participate in different methods for demonstrating what they have learned in music.
 Each winter the students present a Christmas Pageant and concert.
 Later in spring, the students present an informance demonstrating cumulative skills learned throughout the year.